First Order (Star Wars): Ground forces

 The First Order employs a quality-over-quantity philosophy with its soldiers and personnel.
-Unable to conscript quadrillions of soldiers to fill its stormtrooper ranks yet unwilling to invest huge resources in breeding a rapidly produced clone army, First Order stormtroopers are kidnapped from their home worlds and trained from birth, raised their entire lives for no other purpose.
-First Order soldiers and crews have constantly trained for combat in war games and simulations, making them much more effective one-on-one than the endless waves of stormtrooper conscripts fielded by the old Empire.
-First Order stormtroopers are regularly put through mental indoctrination and propaganda programs, to make sure that they remain fanatically loyal and never hesitate or question orders.
-Soldiers are not even given individual names for themselves but merely serial numbers, such as "FN-2187".
+Instead of conscription or breeding a Clone Army, First Order stormtroopers are kidnapped from their home worlds and trained from birth, raised their entire lives for no other purpose.
+Soldiers and crews constantly train for combat in war games and simulations, ensuring higher individual effieciency than the endless waves of stormtrooper conscripts fielded by the old Empire.
+Stormtroopers are regularly subject to mental indoctrination and propaganda programs, ensuring they remain fanatically loyal and never hesitate or question orders.
+Similarly, soldiers are identified merely by serial numbers, such as "FN-2187".

 First Order stormtroopers are formally deployed in squads of ten, with the tenth spot reserved for a heavy weapons specialist as the needs of the mission require: usually a heavy gunner, but sometimes also flamethrower troops, or riot troops equipped with energy batons (which are incidentally capable of blocking a lightsaber).
 The design of the armor of regular and heavy gunner stormtroopers bears significant resemblances to the design used by the Galactic Empire, such as the helmet visor, nasal filters, and overall shape.
 However, the filter was extended, among other practical features.
 According to First Order officer Captain Phasma, not even a Wookiee could crush said armor.
 Some stormtroopers held high ranks—a significant improvement from the one-rank system of the Empire.
 These were indicated by the color of shoulder pauldrons: white for squad leaders, black for sergeants, and red for officers.
 In the rare instance of a stormtrooper earning the rank of captain, they often earned a blaster proof cape.
 Occasionally, they modify their outfit even further—Captain Phasma made blaster proof chrome copies of all her equipment and greatly improved vision modes of her helmet's visor.
 Captain Cardinal, the bodyguard of a First Order founding father, received almost all-red armor from his superior as a sign of trust.
 Introduced in The Rise of Skywalker, a new variant of troopers was introduced in the form of jet troopers, equipped with G125 projectile launchers and jet packs.

 The First Order also fields its own evolution of the old AT-series of armored transports, the AT-M6, used as a heavy siege weapon.
 Dwarfing the older AT-AT, the AT-M6 has numerous design improvements including heavy serrated cable-cutters mounted on its legs—to avoid being tripped up again like AT-ATs were at the Battle of Hoth.
 These cutters are positioned in such a way that the AT-M6 walks on its "knuckles" instead of the pads of its feet, which—combined with a heavy siege cannon which gives it a hunched-over appearance—gives the AT-M6 an almost gorilla-like profile compared to the more elephant-like AT-AT.